Angael/cerebro/README.md

 Fast rollbacks are supported, as last 3 releases are kept.

-Database migrations need to be run manually, before the deployment.
+Database migrations are run by the server on startup.
+Is it perfect?
+No.
+Is it good enough?
+Yes.